 Bernice Morgan (1935-)

-For Bernice Morgan, the past is crucial in exploring one’s identity and future.
-Born and currently residing in St. John’s with her husband, two daughters and son, Morgan began writing full time in 1986 after resigning as the Communications Officer and Editor of the Bulletin under the Newfoundland Teachers’ Association.
+For Bernice Morgan, the past is crucial in exploring one's identity and future.
+Born and currently residing in St. John's, NL, with her husband, two daughters and son, Morgan began writing full time in 1986 after resigning as the Communications Officer and Editor of the Bulletin under the Newfoundland and Labrador Teachers' Association.
 She also worked in public relations and as Editor of the Gazette for Memorial University.

-Morgan recounts her Newfoundland childhood experiences, noting that the production and dissemination of Newfoundland culture was almost benign.
-Watching American films and reading English or Canadian literature while in school, she recalls that even in the 1960’s her school literature book, Our Heritage, never even mentioned the word Newfoundland.
-Such dismissal carried over in her work, for when she wrote school essays she referred to ‘villages’ rather than ‘outports.’
-As a result of her early experiences, her fiction exhibits restlessness.
-The permanence of objects and experiences in relation to the impermanence of people and the wrestling of their formation is “a dark hole, it can draw you under until you don’t know who you are, don’t know what you might do.
+Morgan recounts her childhood experiences, noting that the production and dissemination of Newfoundland and Labrador culture was almost benign.
+Watching American films and reading English or Canadian literature while in school, she recalls that even in the 1960's her school literature book, Our Heritage, never even mentioned the word Newfoundland nor Labrador.
+Such dismissal carried over in her work, for when she wrote school essays she referred to ‘villages' rather than ‘outports.'
+Because of her early experiences, her fiction exhibits restlessness.
+The permanence of objects and experiences in relation to the impermanence of people and the wrestling of their formation is “a dark hole, it can draw you under until you don't know who you are, don't know what you might do.